charlie-vf/genshin-recipes-blog/README.md

 ## **Issues**

+*Note*

+The Profiles folder is sitting outside the Pages folder.
+This was discovered late and attempting to move it into the Pages folder immediately causes numerous issues in the workspace.
+This is not an issue that causes any problems, but I would like to make note that I am aware of this.

 ### Resolved

 - Issue whereby a logged-in user could not log out and had to wait for the access token to expire